kevinboone/vlc-server/docs/SERVER_FAQ.md

 _How do I do a full scan of the media directory?_

-Shut down the server, delete the media database (`vlc-server.sqlite`) and start a new scan.
-You can also run `vlc-server-client fullscan`, but it's very slow.
+If practicable, shut down the server, delete the media database (`vlc-server.sqlite`) and start a new (quick) scan.
+You can also run `vlc-server-client fullscan`, or select 'Full scan' from the 'Control' menu in the console client, but it's very, very slow.

-There's really no reason to run a full scan, unless you really, really can't shut the server down, even for a few minutes.
+It won't be practicable to shut down the server and delete the media database if you have a bunch of Internet radio streams defined, and you have no other way to delete them.
+In this case, you'll need to run a full scan, or delete the `files` table from the media database using a sqlite3 client.
+Deleting the `files` table has the same effect as deleting the whole database, so far as the media scanner is concerned.

 _Why is a 'quick' scan so slow?_